kevindawson/App-Midgen/README.md

 App::Midgen
 ==========

-generate the requires and test requires for Makefile.PL using Module::Install::DSL
+Generate the 'requires' and 'test requires' for Makefile.PL using Module::Install::DSL

+This started out as a way of generating the core for a Module::Install::DSL Makefile.PL, why DSL because it's nice and clean, so now I can generate the contents when I want, rather than as I add new use and require statments, and because adam kicked me :)

 Version: 0.07

+Synopsis:

+Change to root of package and run

+ midgen

+Now with a GetOps --help or -?

+ midgen -?

 Usage:
     midgen [options]

      Options:
-       -help        brief help message
+       --help        brief help message
-       -output      change format
+       --output      change format
-       -core        show perl core modules
+       --core        show perl core modules
-       -verbose     take a little peek as to what is going on -base        Don't check for base includes
+       --verbose     take a little peek as to what is going on --base        Don't check for base includes
-       -mojo        Don't be Mojo friendly
+       --mojo        Don't be Mojo friendly
-       -debug       lots of stuff
+       --debug       lots of stuff

 Options:
     --help or -h